-Building Events, Architecture Exhibitions, Architectural Talks, Information, Projects
+Building Events 2020, Architecture Exhibitions, Architectural Talks, Workshops, Projects

-Architectural Exhibitions + Lectures + Awards + Debates – from around the World
+Architectural Exhibitions + Lectures + Awards + Debates in 2020 from around the World

 Architecture Events – coming soon

 photo © Adrian Welch

 19 – 27 September 2020